zanozano/pokedex-app/README.md

 ## Live Example

-Explore the live example of the Pokémon API Game at [GitHub Pages](https://zanozano.github.io/pokefinder-app/).
+Explore the live example of the Pokémon API Game at [Live View](https://pokefinder-zanozano.koyeb.app/).